 Influencer marketing is the use of influential people in marketing campaigns to promote a product or service.
 A few notable examples include:

 But in today’s world, as social media turns more and more people into overnight celebrities, you may not need the likes of those who’ve walked the red carpet to see green in your bank account.
 Instagram, Twitter, Facebook, and Pinterest users with large followings are increasingly being tapped by brands who are looking to reach millennials, the upcoming cash cows of today’s consumer market.
-With an rising percentage of Baby Boomer babies turning away from traditional cable and more towards social media platforms, it’s not too surprising that stars of our tiny, smartphone screens are starting to hold similar influence to the stars of the silver and big screens.
+With an rising percentage of Baby Boomer babies turning away from traditional cable and more towards social media platforms, it’s not too surprising that the stars of our tiny, smartphone screens are starting to hold a similar influence to the stars of the silver and big screens.

 With this in mind, we’ll examine and apply each aspect of a marketing influencer campaign to your advertising efforts so you can best reach the audience you need to yield the profits you desire.